aschwaighofer/swift-evolution/proposals/0000-unsafe-guaranteed.md

   // A lifetime of a reference 'the instance' is fixed over a point in the
   // programm if:
   //
+  // * There exits a global variable that references 'the instance'.
+  //
+  //   import Foundation
+  //   var globalReference = Instance()
+  //   func aFunction() {
+  //      point()
+  //   }
+  //
+  // Or if:
+  //
-  // * There is another managed reference to the same instance 'the instance'
+  // * There is another managed reference to 'the instance' whose life time is
-  //   whose life time is fixed over the point in the program by means of
+  //   fixed over the point in the program by means of 'withExtendedLifetime'
-  //  'withExtendedLifetime' closing over this point.
+  //   dynamically closing over this point.
   //
   //   var owningReference = Instance()
   //   ...